René (novella)

-René is a short novella by François-René de Chateaubriand, which first appeared in 1802.
+René is a short novel by François-René de Chateaubriand, which first appeared in 1802.
 The work had an immense impact on early Romanticism, comparable to that of Goethe's The Sorrows of Young Werther.
 Like the German novel, it deals with a sensitive and passionate young man who finds himself at odds with contemporary society.
 René was first published as part of Chateaubriand's Génie du christianisme along with another novella, Atala; although it was in fact an excerpt from a long prose epic the author had composed between 1793 and 1799 called Les Natchez, which would not be made public until 1826.
 René enjoyed such immediate popularity that it was republished separately in 1805 along with Atala.
+According to the version in Les Natchez, the action of the story takes place in the 1720s.

 Plot summary

 René, a desperately unhappy young Frenchman, seeks refuge among the Natchez people of Louisiana.
 It is a long time before he is persuaded to reveal the cause of his melancholy.
 He tells of his lonely childhood in his father's castle in Brittany.
 His mother died giving birth to him and since his father is a remote, forbidding figure, René takes refuge in an intense friendship with his sister Amélie and in long, solitary walks in the countryside around the castle.

 When René's father dies and his brother inherits the family home, he decides to travel.
 He visits the ruins of ancient Greece and Rome which inspire him with melancholy reflections.
 He travels to Scotland to view the places mentioned by the bard Ossian and to the famous sights of Italy.
 Nothing satisfies him: "The ancient world had no certainty, the modern world had no beauty."
 He returns to France and finds society corrupt and irreligious.
 His sister Amélie inexplicably seems to avoid him too.
 As René explains: